 Life-Changing Weight Loss Journey Doesn’t Have to Lead to Dead Ends

-Eating well and dropping excess pounds doesn't require onerous programs, says author of a new book
+Eating well, walking briskly and taking good care of yourself doesn't require onerous programs, as the author of a new book points out

-So I’ll skip the boring specifics and share some overarching advice for anyone seeking to get healthier and lose some weight.
+So I’ll skip the boring parts and share some simple advice for anyone seeking to get healthier and lose some weight.

 Everything else is just plain pain.

-It’s why I so appreciate a new book out recently, which is more a chatty conversation with a friend about weight loss and becoming healthier than a “program,” “plan,” or “guide” about the whys and hows of dropping weight safely and for good.
+It’s why I so appreciate a book out recently, which is more a chatty conversation with a friend about weight loss and becoming healthier than a “program,” “plan,” or “guide” about the whys and hows of dropping weight safely.